Icons are uploaded in sets. This guide will tell all you need to know about how to create and name icon sets.

 What they do probably need, however, is a set of 50 icons that depict different aspects of the game of football: boots, jerseys, flags, referees, goals, etc. The goal is to make your entire set appealing for a particular use.
 And the more useful your set is as a whole, the more likely customers are to buy the entire set.
 So instead of $1-2 for a single icon, you can enjoy sales of $5, 10, or more dollars to a single customer who liked your whole set.

-In most cases, we do not accept icons that arbitrarily combine unrelated icons such as location markers and random symbols.
+In most cases, we do not accept sets that arbitrarily combine unrelated icons such as location markers and random symbols.
 There are, however, exceptions to every rule and we mostly judge this one on a case-by-case basis.
-But be aware, we reject icons for this reason probably more than any other because what we often see is designers trying to simply inflate their number of icons without thinking much about the possible uses and value added for the customers.
+Please be mindful about this, as we often reject icons for this reason.
+Think about the possible uses of the icons and the value added to the customers.

-We don't suggest necessarily shying away from sets of something like location markers, but follow a few basic rules:
+We don't suggest necessarily shying away from sets of something like location markers, but we recommend following a few basic rules:

 - Do no take two icons that are the same size, shrink one of them down, and call it a new icon.
-The scale of the lines and shapes will be obviously different and we will reject it, no exceptions, for poor design quality.
+The scale of the lines and shapes will be obviously different and we will reject it for poor design quality, without exception.

 - Do not combine elements that have no meaning.
 If you are going to create high-quality "combo" icons, make sure the symbols that are put together actually say something meaningful and will have a likely use.